 b.
 Criminal Cases:

 Proposed instructions and voir dire questions are to be submitted to Chambers (and not e-filed) in accordance with the deadline set at the final pretrial conference.
 Standard and boiler-plate instructions and voir dire should not be included.
 Counsel may contact the case manager for the Court's standard instructions and voir dire questions.
 Proposed jury instructions must be submitted together with a computer disk compatible with Corel WordPerfect 12.
 The Court encourages the parties to stipulate that alternate jurors will be identified at the conclusion of the trial at random (by lot).
 If such a stipulation is reached and made on the record, peremptory challenges normally limited to alternates may be exercised with respect to the entire jury panel.
-The Court gives the jury preliminary instructions prior to final argument, and after final argument charges the jury with respect to the manner of their deliberations.
+The Court gives the jury preliminary instructions before final argument, and after final argument charges the jury with respect to the manner of their deliberations.

 c.
 All Cases:

-In all cases, written copies of the jury instructions are given to the jurors prior to the jury charge.
+In all cases, written copies of the jury instructions are given to the jurors before the jury charge.
 The Court conducts the initial voir dire, based upon the Court's standard voir dire questions (available in advance from the case manager) supplemented by proposed voir dire questions submitted by the parties.
-In most cases, the Court will permit parties to conduct voir dire by personally addressing follow-up questions to the jurors that are designed to be probative, and not didactic.
+In most cases, the Court will permit parties to conduct voir dire personally by addressing follow-up questions to the jurors that are designed to be probative, and not didactic.
 Challenges for cause are made on the record in open court, but attorneys may request a side bar conference to interpose a cause challenge.
 Peremptory challenges are allowed in accordance with Fed.
 R. Crim.
 P. 24 and Fed.
 R. Civ.
 P. 47 (and 28 U.S.C. § 1870), and are exercised by alternating between the parties.
 Trial briefs are optional in jury trials.
 If submitted, they must be exchanged no later than one week before the commencement of the trial.
 Trial briefs must include a synopsis of the facts, discussion of the controlling law, and discussion of any evidentiary issues likely to arise at trial.
 The Court will discuss time limits on opening statements with counsel before trial begins.
 Keep opening statements brief, for the benefit of counsel as well as the jury.
 Any exhibits that will be used in opening statements must be shown in advance to opposing counsel.
 The Court provides all jurors with a written copy of the jury instructions so that they may follow along while he reads them and for the jurors' use during deliberations.
-The Court requires that all evidentiary stipulations must be in writing signed by counsel, and by the defendant in criminal cases, and expects the parties to stipulate to as many undisputed facts as possible.
+The Court requires that all evidentiary stipulations be in writing signed by counsel, and by the defendant in criminal cases, and expects the parties to stipulate to as many undisputed facts as possible.
 Counsel may present videotapes in court.
 Testimony presented through deposition (video or by transcript) must be purged of objections well in advance of trial.
-The parties must make their own arrangement for daily transcripts in advance.
+The parties must make their own arrangement with Judge's court reporter for daily transcripts in advance.
 The Court will establish time limitations for closing arguments.
 The Court limits closing statements to a reasonable amount of time upon which the parties have agreed in advance and that the Judge has approved.
 Jurors are permitted to take notes.
 Jurors are not permitted to ask questions of witnesses.